 Whether you have already begun to develop your mountaineering skills or you are an outdoor sports enthusiast seeking your next challenge, a mountaineering course and summit climb in the Pacific Northwest may be perfect for you.
 Packed with the highest density of glaciated mountains in the contiguous United States, the North Cascades offer excellent training grounds for climbers of all backgrounds and experience levels.

-- 3 Day Intro to Mountaineering – Are you eager to experience the beauty and thrill of climbing glaciated mountains?
+- 3 Day Mount Baker Intro to Mountaineering Climb – Are you eager to experience the beauty and thrill of climbing glaciated mountains?
 In Northwest Alpine Guides’ Summit Climb and Introduction to Mountaineering School on Mount Baker, you will learn the fundamental skills you need to climb glaciated peaks successfully with a guide.
 This course is designed for first-time climbers and those seeking to refresh their climbing skills.

-- 5 Day Glacier Mountaineering – Learn how to climb big mountains on the second most glaciated peak in the Lower 48 States!
+- 5 Day Mount Baker Glacier Mountaineering Course – Learn how to climb big mountains on the second most glaciated peak in the Lower 48 States!
 In this course, you will establish a foundation of essential glacier mountaineering skills and put them to use while ascending to the summit of Mount Baker.
 The curriculum is designed for climbers seeking to develop the skills they need to travel safely and independently in glaciated environments or climb larger objectives such as Denali, Aconcagua and the high peaks of the Himalaya.
 You will practice the fundamentals of glacier mountaineering and snow climbing, including crampon and ice axe technique, self-arrest, rope team travel, crevasse rescue and more.

-- 6 Day Expedition Training – With the stunning terrain of Mount Rainier as your classroom, you will learn how to prepare for expeditions in the great mountain ranges of the world, such as the Alaska Range, the Andes and the Himalaya.
+- 6 Day Mount Rainier Expedition Training Course – With the stunning terrain of Mount Rainier as your classroom, you will learn how to prepare for expeditions in the great mountain ranges of the world, such as the Alaska Range, the Andes and the Himalaya.
 This curriculum emphasizes the technical and logistical skills needed to climb larger peaks and move safely and independently in glaciated environments.
 During the spring season, we will travel with snowshoes and sleds and learn how to build a secure expedition snow camp.
 Your guides will teach you the fundamentals of glacier mountaineering and snow climbing, including crampon and ice axe technique, self-arrest, rope team travel, crevasse rescue, glacier navigation, snow and ice anchors and more.
 Northwest Alpine Guides’ 6-Day Expedition Training Course allows more time for you to develop advanced mountaineering skills.

-- 2 Day Crevasse Rescue and Ice Climbing – Mount Baker is a superb mountaineering training ground because its glaciers can be accessed with just a few hours of hiking from the Heliotrope Ridge Trailhead.
+- 2 Day Mount Baker Crevasse Rescue and Ice Climbing – Mount Baker is a superb mountaineering training ground because its glaciers can be accessed with just a few hours of hiking from the Heliotrope Ridge Trailhead.
 This course introduces the skills essential to travel safely and independently in glaciated environments.
 The curriculum includes crampon and ice axe technique, essential knots and hitches, crevasse rescue and glacier ice climbing.
 It is designed for any climber seeking to gain experience on glaciers, and will open the door to ascents of Mount Baker, Mount Rainier and other large mountains.

-- 2 Day Intro to Alpine Rock – Discover the challenge and thrill of alpine rock climbing!
+- 2-4 Day Intro to Alpine Rock Climbing – Discover the challenge and thrill of alpine rock climbing!
 In this course you will learn basic rock climbing movement techniques and essential technical skills for multi-pitch climbing, including belaying, rappelling and anchor construction.
 Your classroom will be Mount Erie, high above Washington’s scenic Puget Sound, or the Tooth on Snoqualmie Pass just 45 minutes from Seattle.

-- 2 Day Smith Rock Intro to Sport Climbing – Learn the essentials of outdoor sport climbing!
+- 2-5 Day Smith Rock Intro to Sport Climbing – Learn the essentials of outdoor sport climbing!
 In this course you will practice the key techniques for safe, successful outdoor climbing, including knots, protection and anchors; belaying, lowering and rappelling; movement skills, trip planning, gear selection, climbing communication and more.
 Your classroom will be sunny Smith Rock State Park near Bend, OR, one of the United States’ premier climbing destinations.